tupui/batman/doc/uq.rst

 References
 ==========

 .. [iooss2015] Iooss B. and Saltelli A.: Introduction to Sensitivity Analysis.
 Handbook of UQ.
 2015.
-DOI: 10.1007/978-3-319-11259-6_31-1 :download:`pdf <ref/Iooss2015.pdf>`
+DOI: 10.1007/978-3-319-11259-6_31-1
 .. [ferretti2016] Ferretti F. and Saltelli A. et al.: Trends in sensitivity analysis practice in the last decade.
 Science of the Total Environment.
 2016.
-DOI: 10.1016/j.scitotenv.2016.02.133 :download:`pdf <ref/Ferretti2016.pdf>`
+DOI: 10.1016/j.scitotenv.2016.02.133
 ..
 [Sobol1993] Sobol' I.M.
 Sensitivity analysis for nonlinear mathematical models.
 Mathematical Modeling and Computational Experiment.
-1993. :download:`pdf <ref/Sobol1993.pdf>`
+1993.
 .. [iooss2010] Iooss B. et al.: Numerical studies of the metamodel fitting and validation processes.
 International Journal on Advances in Systems and Measurements.
-2010 :download:`pdf <ref/Iooss2010.pdf>`
+2010
 .. [marrel2015] Marrel A. et al.: Sensitivity Analysis of Spatial and/or Temporal Phenomena.
 Handbook of Uncertainty Quantification.
 2015.
-DOI: 10.1007/978-3-319-11259-6_39-1 :download:`pdf <ref/Marrel2015.pdf>`
+DOI: 10.1007/978-3-319-11259-6_39-1
 .. [baudin2016] Baudin M. et al.: Numerical stability of Sobol’ indices estimation formula.
 8th International Conference on Sensitivity Analysis of Model Output.
-2016. :download:`pdf <ref/Baudin2016.pdf>`
+2016.

 Sources
 =======